TibFinance/TibDotNetSdk/Documentation/Demo.md

 #### Credit card

 Credit card payment method allow the merchant to collect money from the customer’s credit card.

+*NOTE The credit card payment method cannot be used during deposit.*

 The Following the CreditCardModel
 ```